-Ques 1: Why is reproduction essential for organisms?
+Q.1.
+Why is reproduction essential for organisms?

-Ques 2: Which is a better mode of reproduction sexual or asexual?
-Why?Ans:
+Q.2.
+Which is a better mode of reproduction Sexual or Asexual?
+Why?

 It involves the fusion of the male and the female gamete to produce variants, which are not identical to their parents and to themselves.
 This variation allows the individual to adapt to constantly changing and challenging environments.
-Also, it leads to the evolution of better suited organisms which ensures greater survival of a species.
+Also, it leads to the evolution of better-suited organisms which ensures greater survival of a species.

-Ans: A clone is a group of morphologically and genetically identical individuals.
+Ans.
+A clone is a group of morphologically and genetically identical individuals.